bgoonz/gists-revamp/by-extension/markdown/Object.htm.md

 - <span id="2c47">`myObject.myFunc` is a _method_ of the object `myObject`</span>
 - <span id="14fe">`myObject["myFunc"]` is a _method_ of the object `myObject`
   A method is just a key-value pair where the **key is the function name and the
   value is the function definition**!
-Let’s use what we learned earlier to teach
+Let's use what we learned earlier to teach
   our dog some new tricks:</span>

 <!-- -->